JunganSe/J-Rdp/Readme.md

 # Configuration

-## Logging
-Logging to file can be enabled via the context menu, and is off by default.\
-To enable logging to file by default, use the `-LogToFile` argument when running the .exe file.

-To customize the logging, provide an NLog config file named "nlog.config" in the .exe directory\
-and it will be used instead of the default log settings.

-By default, one .log file will be generated per day in the "Logs" folder.\
-Read them with a text editor such as notepad, or your favourite log reader.

-A simplified log can also be opened in a console window, available in the tray menu.\
-To open the log console automatically when the app is run, use the `-ShowConsole` argument.

 ## General configuration
 The application is using a configuration file named "J-Rdp config.json" in the same directory as the .exe file.\
 An example file is provided, edit it as needed.\